sasamuku/repo-change-watcher/README.md

 # Repository Change Watcher

-A GitHub Action that monitors merged PRs and automatically records change history to a specified file.
+A GitHub Action that monitors merged PRs and automatically records change history to a specified file, organized by date.

 ## Features

 - Periodically monitors merged PRs in specified GitHub repositories
-- Automatically records all merged PRs to a designated file
+- Automatically records all merged PRs to a designated file, grouped by date
+- Maintains a comprehensive history of all changes over time
+- Avoids duplicate entries when run multiple times
 - Flexible configuration of monitoring targets and output destinations within your workflow

 ## Usage